 About the Program

-The Boston International Turner Syndrome Summit is an eight-day residential summer program for young women with Turner syndrome between the ages of 12 and 19.
+The Boston International Turner Syndrome Summit is an eight-day residential summer program for young women with Turner syndrome between the ages of 12 and 19 in Boston, MA.
 The summit provides a healthy, social environment where young women with Turner syndrome can grow and form a community that will last far longer than eight days.
 During the summit, we explore Boston, take fun workshops that give our participants the chance to experience something new, and of course spend time together!

 Keep reading to find out what we did in 2018!
 And you can click here to read about our other past summits and get a real taste of BITSS with our videos from 2016 and 2017.

 The tuition for our 2019 program is $1,325.
 This cost includes housing and amenities, transportation in Boston, and all activities and attractions for eight days and seven nights.

 Financial aid will be available on a per-case basis.
 If you would like to donate to our scholarship fund to help support those who would otherwise be unable to attend, click here.

 The New England Aquarium is the place for all lovers of sea life from the tiniest fishes and jellies, to penguins, fur seals, harbor seals and sharks!
 We'll see the four-story Giant Ocean Tank, three different species of penguines, and the Shark and Ray Touch Tank.